marianoktm/SECPROG-Unisa/README.md

 You may not access 'token'
 ```

-We get an error.
+We got an error.
 Analyzing the source code, we can't read the file because its name contains "token".
 We can't even copy it because we don't have the perms to do so.

 Let's read the manual of `open`:

 "Given  a  pathname  for a file, open() returns a file descriptor".

-No shyt, Sherlock.
+No shit Sherlock.
 But actually that's a fair point, because if we read further:

 "**O_NOFOLLOW** If pathname is a symbolic link, then the open fails".